fabiovix/py-ads1256/README.md

     2d5,  5,  10,  15,  25,  30,  50,  60,  100,  500,  1000,  2000,  3750,  7500,  15000,  30000

 The 2d5 SPS equals to 2.5 (it's a nomenclature issue from the original C code.
 It should by passed this way in the Python)

-After this, funcion "ads1256.leia_canais()" reads the absolute values from ADC to an array with 8 positions.
-Finally, the values are show on the console.
-The "ads1256.termina()"  end the use of the ADC.